ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tags/retrieve.rst

       }
     }

-We can also drill down even further by adding the ID of an associated Victim to the end of the query like:
+To retrieve a specific Victim associated with the ``Nation State`` Tag, include the ID of that Victim in the request URL:

 .. code::

     GET /v2/tags/Nation%20State/victims/54321

-Where ``54321`` is the ID of a Victim associated with the ``Nation State`` tag.